baishalidutta/Comments-Toxicity-Detection/README.md

 # Comments Toxicity Detection

-This repository comprises is the machine learning model to rate toxic comments from social networks.
+This repository comprises the machine learning model to rate toxic comments from social networks.
 The data has been extracted from [Kaggle toxic comments classification challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

 ### The Model Idea